Knud Ovessøn Gjedde

 Knud Ovessøn Gjedde (c.
 1635–c.
 1708) was a Danish-Norwegian government official, the son of Ove Gjedde.
 He served as the first County Governor of Nordland county from 1669 until 1686.
-He was also temporarily served as the acting county governor of Finnmark county from 1680 to 1681.
+He also temporarily served as the acting county governor of Finnmark county from 1680 to 1681.

 After serving in Norway as a county governor, he moved to Denmark and was the county governor in Silkeborg amt and Mariager amt from 1686 until his death in 1708.